-Revenue from SaaS arrangements, which allow for the use of a cloud-based software product or service over a contractually determined period of time without taking possession of software, is accounted for as subscriptions and is recognized as revenue ratably, on a straight-line basis, over the subscription period beginning on the date the service is first made available to customers.
+Revenue from SaaS arrangements, which allow for the use of a cloud-based software product or service over a contractually determined period of time without the customer having to take possession of the software, is accounted for as subscriptions and is recognized as revenue ratably, on a straight-line basis, over the subscription period beginning on the date the service is first made available to customers.
+For contracts with any combination of SaaS and related services, distinct performance obligations are accounted for separately.
+For contracts with multiple performance obligations, the Company allocates the transaction price of the contract to each performance obligation on a relative basis using the SSP attributed to each performance obligation.

 Revenue from DFI systems and CV systems (including Characterization services) that do not include performance incentives based on customers' yield achievement is recognized primarily as services are performed.
 Where there are distinct performance obligations, we allocate revenue to all deliverables based on their SSPs.
 For these contracts with multiple performance obligations, we allocate the transaction price of the contract to each performance obligation on a relative basis using SSP attributed to each performance obligation.
-Where there are not discrete performance obligations, historically, revenue is primarily recognized as services are performed using a percentage of completion method based on costs or laborhours inputs, whichever is the most appropriate measure of the progress towards completion of the contract.
+Where there are not discrete performance obligations, historically, revenue is primarily recognized as services are performed using a percentage of completion method based on costs or labor-hours inputs, whichever is the most appropriate measure of the progress towards completion of the contract.
 The estimation of percentage of completion method is complex and subject to many variables that require significant judgment.